aio-libs/aiohttp/docs/web_reference.rst

       route name).
 All those are router implementation details (but, sure, you need to deal with that methods after choosing the router for your application).

+AppKey
+^^^^^^

+:class:`AppKey` should be used for the keys in :class:`Application`.
+They provide type safety when checking your code with a type checker (e.g. mypy).

+.. class:: AppKey(name, t)

+   The class provides a type-safe alternative to `str` keys.
+They also avoid name clashes with keys from different libraries etc.

+   :param name: A name to help with debugging.
+This should be the same as
+                the variable name (much like how :class:`typing.TypeVar` is used).

+   :param t: The type that should be used for the value in the dict (e.g.
+             `str`, `Iterator[int]` etc.)

 Server